FabricFabricHarness

 Your First Agent

-Build, describe, and run a metadata agent end-to-end.
+Build, describe, and run an agent end-to-end — bare and /strict imports.

 A Fabric Harness workspace is any directory with a .fabricharness/ folder.